-We assume you will not often have sold your business, nor indeed have bought one.
-In these documents, the help notes are particularly detailed, running in most cases to half the length of the document and warranties combined.
-The notes include a full explanation of the TUPE regulations and of how warranties work and of how to deal with contracts for sale of property.
-As always with Net Lawman document notes, there is a short explanation and guidance on every paragraph.
+Our guidance notes are particularly detailed, running in most cases to half the length of the contract and warranties combined.
+They include a full explanation of the TUPE regulations, of how warranties work and of how to deal with contracts for sale of property.

 Buying or selling less than the whole business

-We have included in this section three other documents for slightly different circumstances.
-We describe them here.
+We have included in this section three other templates of purchase of business agreement for slightly different circumstances.

 Transfer into a company structure

-your new company - to comply with the Companies Act 2006 by keeping minutes of the meeting authorising so important a transaction
+your new company in respect of the Companies Act 2006 to keep minutes of the meeting authorising such an important transaction

-This agreement is for buying or selling assets only, not the whole business as a “going concern”.
-You could be selling or buying plant, equipment, a customer list, vehicles, stocks, work in progress, software, insurance re-claimed goods, fire-damaged goods, or any other asset.
+You could be selling or buying plant, equipment, a customer list, vehicles, stock, work in progress, software, insurance re-claimed goods, fire-damaged goods, or any other asset.

-The only thing that you should not use this document to buy or sell is real property (land and buildings).
+The only thing that you should not use this business purchase agreement to buy or sell is real property (land and buildings).

 Purchase of used plant or physical assets

-This agreement is for a straight purchase of assets.
+This business purchase agreement is for a straight purchase of business assets.
 The transaction is not a sale of business.
 It could cover any goods at all, but drawn particularly for bulk deals.
-It can be used by a buyer or a seller where the counter party may be any person, in any country.
+It can be used where the counter-party may be any person or organisation in any country.

-Whatever the asset or parties, this agreement provides the protection to both sides with a set of fair terms.
-You can edit easily to suit your specific deal.
-By and large, you can set the terms you want.
-Our guidance notes will tell you what you can change safely, and what we don't advise changing.
+Whatever the asset or parties, this businss purchase agreement provides the protection to both sides with a set of fair terms.